radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 ```
 (ipyrad) jovyan@493222dbc32d:~$ ls
-evolution  miniconda3  work
+evolution  work
 ```

-`ls` stands for **"list"** and in our home directory there are three folders:
+`ls` stands for **"list"** and in our home directory there are two folders:
-`miniconda3` which we just created with the conda install, `evolution` which we will **ignore**, and `work` which is a directory that holds the seadragon data we'll be working with.
+`evolution` which we will **ignore**, and `work` which is a directory that holds the seadragon data we'll be working with.
 Throughout the workshop we will be adding files and directories and by the time we're done, not only will you have a bunch of experience with RAD-Seq analysis, but you'll also have a ***ton*** of stuff in your home directory.

 ### Setting up working directories